Neurita/pypes/docs/index.md

 ### External dependencies

 Each pipeline type has a sub-set of external dependencies.
 To install these, please check how to install them in their own manuals.
 You can also find very helpful instructions [here](http://miykael.github.io/nipype-beginner-s-guide/installation.html).
+If you are familiar with Bash, you can check our [neuro-docker](https://github.com/Neurita/neuro_docker).
+Following, for each modality of MRI we list the dependencies you will need to have installed.

 #### Anatomical MRI